Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 The way we work is evolving, as modern technology allows for new ways to approach what used to be standardized processes.
 Workplaces are becoming virtualized, decentralized, and less hierarchical.

 The social contract surrounding work is also undergoing a major transformation.
-In just one generation, employee tenure has decreased from 10 years to just over 1 year, and this is especially true for knowledge workers.
+In just one generation, employee tenure has decreased from ten years to just over one year, and this is especially true for knowledge workers.